cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Lite Node

-A type of public subtensor node that stores limited blockchain data and relies on archive nodes for full historical data.
+A type of public space-pussy node that stores limited blockchain data and relies on archive nodes for full historical data.

 ### Local Blockchain